 - What the numbers on the pods mean

-- and what the bar scale on the pods mean
+- What the bar scale icon on the pods mean

 Why are Dolce Gusto pods numbered?